dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

 Fact: since $\phi$ is Morse, $M^{2n}$ can be retracted onto a complex of dimension $d\leq n$, since all critical points will have index $\leq n$.

+> Note: this immediately implies the Lefschetz Hyperplane theorem for affine manifolds $N$, i.e. that they are entirely determined by the homology and homotopy of $N\intersect H$ for any hyperplane.